 Companies bear responsibility for society and for the way we treat our planet.
 Be it in relation to a company’s own employees or to its influence on the local communities through its activities.
 Respect for human and environmental rights is an integral component of all business activities at Continental.

-Continental has implemented binding codes of conduct on human rights across the entire Group.
-In these policies, we commit to respect for human rights and the core labor standards of the International Labor Organization (ILO), in accordance with the United Nations Guiding Principles on Business and Human Rights.
+Continental has implemented binding codes of conduct on human rights across the entire corporation.
+In these, we commit to respecting human rights and the core labor standards of the International Labor Organization (ILO), in accordance with the United Nations Guiding Principles on Business and Human Rights.
 We expect the same from our business partners.

-- Code of Conduct for Direct Business Partners
+- Code of Conduct for direct business partners – PDF (1.8MB)

-Employees and third parties outside of the company have the possibility to report violations of the Codes of Conduct or suspected cases through a Anti-corruption & Compliance Hotline.
-If permitted by law, notices and information may also be handed-in anonymously.
-Infringements of our codes of conduct are followed up and, where appropriate, sanctioned.
-If business partners fail to comply Continental reserves the right to request improvement measures or to terminate the business relationship.
+Employees and third parties outside of the company have the option to report violations of our commitments, the Codes of Conduct or suspicious cases through our Integrity Hotline.
+Where permitted by law, notices and information may also be handed in anonymously.
+Reports via this hotline are followed up and any misconduct will be sanctioned accordingly.
+In case of violations by our business partners, Continental reserves the right to request improvement measures or to ultimately terminate the business relationship.

 More information on our human rights approach can be found in our integrated sustainability report.

 Further information and training opportunities on human and environmental rights, e.g. for business partners, can be found among other sources at the Business & Human Rights Navigator (BHR Navigator) which guides companies around the world to better understand and address human rights impacts in their operations and supply chains.